djeedai/bevy_hanabi/README.md

 ### Circle

 This example demonstrates the `circle` spawner type, which emits particles along a circle perimeter or a disk surface.
 This allows for example simulating a dust ring around an object colliding with the ground.

+The example also uses the `FlipbookModifier` to animate the particles with a spritesheet texture.

 ```shell
 cargo run --example circle --features="bevy/bevy_winit bevy/bevy_pbr bevy/png 3d"